midnqp/backend/readme.md

 #### Folders

-- node_modules — the approach of Node.js to install packages per project in a folder.
+- node_modules — the approach of Node.js to install dependencies per project in a folder.
 - .dist — the output folder for TypeScript, to deploy and run using Node.js.

 #### Project-specific folders